Photo: Michelle Henning

 Trained as a fine artist and art historian, Gavin is a writer and creative project organiser.

-Across his diverse output, he is interested in how the social worlds and aesthetic preoccupations of visual artists inform the making of popular music, queer culture and performance.
+Across his diverse output, he explores the significance and impact of visual art in the contexts of popular music, queer culture and performance

 His latest book No Machos or Pop Stars is a detailed cultural history of the subversive influence of UK art school on popular music culture, telling the story of how fine art painters and performers became post-punk and pop music pioneers.
 He is currently developing related projects which explore histories of impactful art school scenes across English and UK regions more broadly.